Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_CDC_SnowpipeStreaming_DynamicTables/CDC_SnowpipeStreaming_DynamicTables.md

 ### Prerequisites
 - Familiarity with Snowflake, basic SQL knowledge, using your desktop command line and executing a java program
+- Have a Java JRE/JDK Runtime environment on your laptop/desktop (confirm by running "java -version" showing v11 or higher)

 ### What You’ll Learn
 - Create Private & Public keyfiles and using them for [keypair authentication](https://docs.snowflake.com/en/user-guide/key-pair-auth.html) into Snowflake